CharlelieLrt/modulus/docs/api/physicsnemo.models.rst

 Note that even though backbones can be used as is, some of the examples in PhysicsNeMo examples use specialized architectures.
 These specialized architectures typically inherit from the backbones and implement additional functionalities for specific applications.
-For example the CorrDiff example in :file:`examples/weather/corrdiff/README.md` uses the specialized architectures :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd` and :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosLtEmbd` to implement the diffusion model.
+For example the `CorrDiff example <../examples/weather/corrdiff/README.rst>`_ uses the specialized architectures :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd` and :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosLtEmbd` to implement the diffusion model.